Eating Recovery Center Dallas

 Offering intensive care with 24/7 monitoring, residential treatment is typically 30 days and can cover multiple levels of care.
 Length can range from 14 to 90 days typically.

-ERC Dallas’s residential program lights the way for medically stable children, adolescents, and adults of all genders to recover from eating disorders.
+ERC Dallas’s residential program lights the way for medically stable adults, adolescents (ages 13 to 17), and children (ages 8 to 12) of all genders to recover from eating disorders.
 Patients receive 24-hour support—including continued observation and daytime medical and psychiatric supervision—from a team of experts who specialize in eating disorders and other co-occurring mental health conditions.
 Through personalized plans that include therapy, education, medical support, and family involvement, ERC helps patients achieve optimal physical and mental health.

 Patients at ERC engage in evidence-based therapies and develop recovery skills for real-world situations.
 Individual, group, and family therapy sessions give patients the chance to explore what matters most to them, build coping skills, and gain insight from peers who share their struggles.
 Registered dietitians provide supportive, structured meal planning that emphasizes balance, variety, and flexibility.